 – scroll down to see further images –

-Iron hilt set with a coral cabochon.
+This Tibetan sword has an iron hilt set with a coral cabochon.
 The hilt has a trefoil pommel and silver-alloy wire wound around the grip.
-The pommel is of iron chiselled with scollwork.
+The pommel is of iron chiselled with scrollwork.

 The back of the pommel is fixed with a suspension loop.